nanthakumar-m/Travel_Time-Tourist_Website-Html-Css-Javascript/README.md

 - JavaScript
 - AOS (Animate On Scroll) for scroll-triggered animations

-## 🎯 Learning Objectives / Concepts Practiced
+## 🎯 What I Gained  / Concepts Practiced

 ✅ Strengthening front-end development skills with HTML, CSS, and JS